 3. Training for State and Local Governments

 Agencies within the U.S. Federal Government and associated agencies provide learning tools and opportunities for state and local election officials to consider.
-Training resources available through the federal government are listed below in sections a and b.
+Training resources available through the federal government are listed below.

 a.
 Training Resources